I changed the settings of the standard MacOS terminal!

 Close tab Command + w

-Be careful not to confuse "Command + d (split screen)" with "Control + d (log out)".
+Please be careful not to confuse "Command + d (split screen)" with "Control + d (logout)".

-If you're interested in other shortcuts, check out the link below!
+If you're interested in other shortcuts, please check the link below!

 Some people use iTerm2 because of their preferences for launching terminals and splitting the screen, but why not try customizing the standard terminal to suit your preferences?